taco2442/ActiveDirectory-1K_Users/README.md

 ## Conclusion
 <b>Lessons learned</b>
-<br>During the creation of this lab I had to troubleshoot with networking, watch more tutorials and redo the creation of the lab, this allowed me to fully wrap my head around the end goal I was trying to achieve.
+<br>During the creation of this lab I had to troubleshoot with networking, watch more tutorials and redo the lab, this allowed me to fully wrap my head around the end goal I was trying to achieve.
 It also made me able to complete the creation of this lab with only following key stages I needed to hit.
 Starting again on this lab I would take more time to keep a note of key events to make the creation flow smoother.
 I would </br>

 <b>Closing thoughts</b>
 <br>Having my client set up to route through my Domain Controller to access the internet has given me a better understanding of how to have a more enhanced security framework.
 I also had more control over clients accessing my domain in Active Directory by centralizing where I can apply security controls. </br>